AkhilKyatham/python-practice/README.md

-# Python & C++ Practice
+# Python & C++ Practice for Systems Engineering

 ## Overview
-This repository contains my practice and notes focused on problem solving, system-level thinking, and clean coding using Python and C++.
+This repository contains structured practice and problem-solving exercises focused on Python and C++, with an emphasis on writing clean, efficient, and production-quality code.

-## Purpose
-I use this repository to organize coding exercises, explore data structures and algorithms, and reinforce best practices in writing efficient and maintainable code.

-## Topics Covered
+## Focus Areas
-- Arrays and Strings
-- Hash Maps and Sets
-- Sliding Window Techniques
-- Basic Data Structures
+- Data Structures and Algorithms
-- Problem Solving Patterns
+- Problem-Solving Patterns (Sliding Window, Hash Maps, etc.)
+- Code Optimization and Complexity Analysis
+- Clean Code and Readability
+- Edge Case Handling

 ## Approach
-The focus is on writing clean, readable code with proper handling of edge cases, along with clear reasoning about time and space complexity.
+Each solution is written with clarity and correctness in mind, along with reasoning about time and space complexity.

+Where applicable, solutions are structured to reflect how they would be implemented in production environments, with attention to maintainability and robustness.

 ## Note
-This repository is actively used for organizing practice work and improving problem-solving skills.
+This repository is used to organize practice work and continuously improve problem-solving skills relevant to system-level and real-world applications.